qgis/qwc2-demo-app/README.md

     yarn install
     yarn start

 The application runs at `http://localhost:8081` afterwards.
+You can change the address and port by tweaking the `start` script in `package.json`, i.e.

+    "start": "npm run themesconfig && webpack-dev-server --progress --colors --host <ip_addr> --port <port>"

 Configuration